madcodemonkey/CsvConverter/docs/Writing/Examples/Simple2.md

 ```

 Notes
-- The columns are sorted by Column Index (the normal sort order is alphabetical if not specified with ONE BASED ColumnIndex number).
+- The columns are sorted by Column Index (the normal sort order is alphabetical if column index is not specified with ONE BASED ColumnIndex number).
-- If you had columns without the ColumnIndex, they would be sorted alphabetical because the sort order is ColumnIndex and then ColumnName.
-- This example code can be found in [Github](https://github.com/madcodemonkey/CsvConverter/tree/master/src/CsvConverter.SimpleExample1)